grinfeld/py_spark_playground/helm/README.md

 ### Image Tags

 The `--tag` parameter is used to specify which version of custom Docker images to deploy.
-Ensure your images are built and available in your container registry with the specified tag.
+Please make sure your images are built and available in your container registry with the specified tag.

 ## Troubleshooting